 Calling it a milestone for the School of Agribusiness and Agriscience, interim director Jessica Gentry Carter said the $714,023 award “provides a great opportunity for us to build on this partnership and improve research opportunities for our students.”

-Including 100 MTSU students, about 260 from the three universities will be involved.
-Twenty will be in research-based summer internships; the other 240 will enroll in and complete agriculture courses that have been revamped because of this project.
+About 260 from the three universities will be involved, including 100 MTSU students.
+Twenty will be in research-based summer internships, and the other 240 will enroll in and complete agriculture courses that have been revamped because of this project.

-The award became a reality because of MTSU’s Non-Land Grant College of Agriculture designation and “the combined strength in agriculture, aerospace, math and our strong partners,” Cui said.
-He added that the grant competition will strengthen agricultural research and education programs.
+The award became a reality because of MTSU’s Non-Land Grant College of Agriculture designation and “the combined strength in agriculture, aerospace, math and our strong partners,” Cui said, adding that the grant competition will strengthen agricultural research and education programs.

-Precision agriculture is the science of using computer information systems, sensors, geographic information system, or GIS, and global positioning system, or GPS, technologies “to enable producers to apply the right inputs at the right location at the right time and in the right quantity and right matter,” Cui said.
+Precision agriculture uses computer information systems, sensors, geographic information system, or GIS, and global positioning system, or GPS, technologies “to enable producers to apply the right inputs at the right location at the right time and in the right quantity and right matter,” Cui said.

 Dr. Jackie Eller, interim vice provost for research and dean of the College of Graduate Studies, said MTSU now has received more than $1 million from the USDA.